 I loved walking as a youngster – and still do – which is basically what this song refers to: walking (literally or metaphorically) with the aid of confidence (a phial of light) from shadow (fear) into understanding.
 But when I was younger (and I suspect it’s the same for everyone) I wasn’t as adept at identifying unsettling or confusing feelings, or the reasons behind them.
 I needed a phial of light and I’m not sure that CCD classes were going to provide that for me.

 Above the steeple’s chime …’ (from the second verse of Joni’s song, ‘I Think I Understand’)

-On this recent visit back to Gore, I took the time to retrace some of the steps I’d taken as a sixteen and seventeen-year old, just before I was about to take the much bigger step of leaving home, and co-incidentally one year away from being introduced to Joni’s LP ‘Blue’.
+On this recent visit back to Gore, I took the time to retrace some of the steps I’d taken as a sixteen and seventeen-year old, just before I was about to take the much bigger step of leaving home.
+Co-incidentally, I was also one year away from being introduced to Joni’s L.P.
+‘Blue’.

 ‘Forgetting fear but never disregarding her’ is how the second verse to the song, ‘I Think I Understand’ ends.

 ‘Daylight falls upon the path

 Today I am not prey to dark uncertainty’